Islam: Daily and family life

-Arts and culture
+Culture

+The Great Mosque of Xi'an, one of the oldest mosques in China built around 742 AD, with Chinese architecture.

 The term "Islamic culture" can be used to mean aspects of culture that pertain to the religion, such as festivals and dress code.
 It is also controversially used to denote the cultural aspects of traditionally Muslim people.
 Finally, "Islamic civilization" may also refer to the aspects of the synthesized culture of the early Caliphates, including that of non-Muslims, sometimes referred to as "Islamicate".
 Islamic art encompasses the visual arts including fields as varied as architecture, calligraphy, painting, and ceramics, among others.
 While the making of images of animate beings has often been frowned upon in connection with laws against idolatry, this rule has been interpreted in different ways by different scholars and in different historical periods.

 This stricture has been used to explain the prevalence of calligraphy, tessellation, and pattern as key aspects of Islamic artistic culture.
 Additionally, the depiction of Muhammad is a contentious issue among Muslims.
 In Islamic architecture, varying cultures show influence such as North African and Spanish Islamic architecture such as the Great Mosque of Kairouan containing marble and porphyry columns from Roman and Byzantine buildings, while mosques in Indonesia often have multi-tiered roofs from local Javanese styles.

 The Islamic calendar is a lunar calendar that begins with the Hijra of 622 CE, a date that was reportedly chosen by Caliph Umar as it was an important turning point in Muhammad's fortunes.
 Islamic holy days fall on fixed dates of the lunar calendar, meaning they occur in different seasons in different years in the Gregorian calendar.
 The most important Islamic festivals are Eid al-Fitr (عيد الفطر) on the 1st of Shawwal, marking the end of the fasting month Ramadan, and Eid al-Adha (عيد الأضحى) on the 10th of Dhu al-Hijjah, coinciding with the end of the Hajj (pilgrimage).
 Cultural Muslims are religiously non-practicing individuals who still identify with Islam due to family backgrounds, personal experiences, or the social and cultural environment in which they grew up.